jeanc18rlos/dental-vip-cms/src/pages/en/specialties/endodontics.md

     - question: How to know if a Root Canal is needed?
       answer: "<p>Generally by the symptomatology.
-Spontaneous pain, constant hypersensitivity to thermal stimuli, discomfort from sugar intake and the presence of dental abscesses are usually clear hints of pulpitis and/or pulp necrosis.</p>\n"
+Spontaneous pain, constant hypersensitivity to thermal stimuli, discomfort from sugar intake and the presence of dental abscesses; are usually clear hints of pulpitis and/or pulp necrosis.</p>\n"
     - question: What is a pulpitis?
       answer: "<p>It is the inflammation of the dental pulp.
 It can be reversible or irreversible.
 It is considered irreversible when, despite being vital,